jahwi/similar-vid/README.md

 Fortunately, there's a Pipfile that contains virtual environment configurations as will be explained below.

 ## Installation
-The most atraightforward way to use the library is via pipenv:
+The most straightforward way to install the library is via pipenv:
 1. Clone the repository
 2. cd to the repository and install the dependencies using pipenv
 3. activate the directory